nidza07/nidza07.github.io/QC-docs/general usage.md

 Both of these menus do not have too many useful features while in the main room, so you should try them out when  creating or joining a table.

+### First letter navigation
+On the Playroom, you can use the first letter navigation to move to an item starting with the letter you have pressed.
+It works exactly the same as it does globally in Windows lists, meaning that you can also press multiple letters in quick succession to move to an item with these letters.
+It is important to keep the following two items in mind:

+1. First letter navigation does not work in menus where single letter shortcuts to get information are used.
+For example, it does not work in games, since letters like S are used to check the scores.
+2. In menus where only a few very common actions are used, pressing the first letter will directly activate an item.
+Currently, these are all  the yes/no questions, where you can press Y or N to answer quickly, or the colour selection in Uno, where the first letter of a colour will select it.

 ## Playing a game
 Once you have configured everything, the first thing you will probably want to do is start a game.
 Here, some general resources and tips will  be given to improve your experience.